 PyOxidizer's configuration defaults are opinionated about how resources are loaded by default.
-In the default configuration, the Python distribution's resources are indexed and loaded via oxidized_importer at run-time.
+In the default configuration, the Python distribution's resources are indexed and loaded via oxidized\importer at run-time.
 This behavior is obviously different from what a standard python executable would do.

-If you want the built executable to behave like python would and use the standard library importers, you can disable oxidized_importer by setting oxidized_importer to False.
+If you want the built executable to behave like python would and use the standard library importers, you can disable oxidized\importer by setting oxidized\importer to False.

-Another caveat is that indexed resources are embedded in the built executable by default.
-This will bloat the size of the executable for no benefit.
-To disable this functionality, set PythonExecutable.packed_resources_load_mode to none.
+Another caveat is that indexed resources are always embedded in the built executable.
+This may bloat the size of the executable.
+This will eventually be addressed by Standalone Resource Files.